2019/20 | Conestoga College

 Minors on Campus

 Unaccompanied minors who are not students or Student Recreation Centre members are prohibited on college premises for reasons of safety/liability.
 Accompanied minors are permitted in classrooms, computer labs, and general areas only under exceptional circumstances.
-You must receive prior consent from the faculty or service area involved as guided by the Student Code of Conduct Policy and Procedure.
+You must receive prior consent from the faculty or service area involved.

 Prohibition of Weapons on Campus